 Industries & Professions /

-Employment for traffic engineers and technicians is expected to increase about as fast as the average for all occupation through 2018, according to the U.S. Department of Labor.
+Employment for civil engineers (including those who specialize in traffic engineering) will increase faster than the average for all occupations through 2022, according to the U.S. Department of Labor.
 More engineers will be needed to work with ITS (Intelligent Transportation System) technology such as electronic toll collection, cameras for traffic incidents/detection, and fiber optics for use in variable message signs.
 As the population increases and continues to move to suburban areas, qualified traffic engineers will be needed to analyze, assess, and implement traffic plans and designs to ensure safety and the steady, continuous flow of traffic.
 In cities, traffic engineers will continue to be needed to staff advanced transportation management centers that oversee vast stretches of road using computers, sensors, cameras, and other electrical devices.